 This book makes me eye-up my toothpaste and painkiller supply.
 Also my book collection.
-Anything on the shelf that could teach me to identify edible plants once the internet goes down?
+Is there anything on the shelf that could teach me to identify edible plants once the internet goes down?
 Guess I should also do something about this brown thumb of mine.

 While the author really wants me to arm myself and my family, it’s no surprise that what I (the liberal who works in renewable energy) took away is that I should probably invest in an off-grid solar energy system.
 And maybe I should build a big shed and buy some of those emergency food stashes at Costco (probably not).

-Of course, the thing about all of this is that my focus on these details is totally misguided.
-If the post-apocalyptic tales are to be believed, we wouldn’t be able to stay in our house, for safety reasons.
+Of course, my focus on these details is totally misguided.
+If the post-apocalyptic tales are to be believed, in the event of a major collapse we wouldn’t be able to stay in our house.
 Water, food, security, and medicine (antibiotics, not Advil) would be primary concerns.